Find how to negotiate medical as well as hospital bills.

 Anyone can negotiate a medical bill and find how to do it below.
 It does not take any experience to do this.
-It is not just insurance companies that can negotiate health care costs.
-While the typical health insurance carrier gets approximately a 60 percent discount from the provider, states the Director of the Johns Hopkins Center for Hospital Finance and Management, many individuals can also save money as indicated above.
-They just need to be willing to ask and maybe enter into negotiations with their medical provider.
+It is not just insurance companies that can negotiate health care or hospital costs or say the price of a surgery.
+People just need to be willing to ask and maybe enter into negotiations with their medical provider.

-2) If you do not have health insurance, you can get significantly bigger discounts on your medical bills and expenses if you ask for a price break up front.
+If you do not have health insurance, you can get significantly bigger discounts on your medical bills and hospital stay expenses or other treatment if you ask for a price break up front.
 Studies show that in general, patients can save at minimum 50% for procedures that hospitals, dentists and doctors bill to health insurance plans.

 How and why is this?
 It is because medical practitioners and doctors are used to getting paid less than full price from those health insurance companies.
 This is even applicable to low income families that are enrolled in the Affordable Care Act (ACA).

 So the reason you can save 50% or more is that the discounted rate that medical professionals give a patient on their bills is still far better than what an insurance company is paying them for the service.
 Learn what medical professionals typically bill for their services and how much insurers will reimburse them at www.vimo.com.
 If you know the cost, you can negotiate the price before you see the doctor.

 You need to ask for a price break before the medical procedure, not after the bill comes in.
 Indicate you are low income or struggle, and you that fact as a negotiating tactic.
 Many doctors, hospital billing offices or surgeons may offer a discount on the fee, as they want to get paid.
 However this type of negotiation needs to be done before the surgery or health care services are provided to the patient.